Today's Thursday • 12 mins read

 These are the 7 stages of trauma bonding in a relationship:

-1. Love Bombing Stage: Creating The Illusion of Perfect Relationship
+1. Idealization Stage: Creating The Illusion of a Perfect Relationship

-In the first stage, the abuser showers the victim with love, attention, gifts, and compliments, creating an illusion of a perfect partner.
+In the first stage, called idealization or love-bombing, the narcissist showers the target with constant attention, gifts, and compliments, creating an illusion of a perfect partner.

 2. Trust and Dependency Stage: Building A Strong, Unique Connection

-Once the person targeted has been completely charmed by the abuser’s love bombing, they begin to grow a deeper trust in the abusive person.
+Once the person targeted has been charmed by the excessive showering of love, they begin to grow a deeper trust in the abusive person.

-The abuser skillfully manipulates the situation, giving sympathy, support, and understanding to solve the victim’s problems, making the victim feel dependent on them.
+The abuser skillfully manipulates the situation, giving sympathy, support, and understanding to solve the target’s problems, making the target feel dependent on them.

 The trust and dependency stage often involves subtle coercion or gestures of “loving” control.
-They target making the victim slowly dependent on the abuser for making all their decisions and choices.
+They target making the target slowly dependent on the abuser for making all their decisions and choices.

 For example, they may say, “I won’t have my lunch unless you eat something.”